hostand/NeumorphicCustomButtonCard/README.md

 # NeumorphicCustomButtonCard
 Neumorphism (or Neo-skeuomorphism) is a modern iteration of a style of designing web elements, frames, screens, etc. So, why not using it on Home Assistant Lovelace Cards?
 Basically I use the extra_styles and animation properties of the custom button card to make this happen.
+The custom button card has (at this moment) only one animation native option (blink).
+So I manually added via CSS new animation options.

 ## Before start